YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The best guarantee is still prevention.
 It is better to avoid a poor plan than to depend on a correction policy later.

 Judging a guarantee begins with responsibility before surgery.
-You should not feel protected only because something can be corrected later.
-The plan should be careful enough that correction is less likely to be needed.
+Do not feel protected only because something can be corrected later.
+The plan needs to be careful enough that correction is less likely to be needed.

 Candidate selection comes first.
 Some people are ready for surgery.
 Some need medical treatment first.
 Some need a smaller plan.
 Some need to wait.
-Some should avoid surgery until their hair loss pattern is clearer.
+Some need to avoid surgery until their hair loss pattern is clearer.

 For me, the promise is not maximum grafts.
 It is careful planning, clear explanation, and not treating the donor area as if it is unlimited.

 No surgeon can responsibly guarantee perfection.
-No serious surgeon should promise perfection.
+No serious surgeon can promise a perfect outcome.
 What I can promise is personal evaluation, clear limits, natural design, and donor protection as much as the case allows.

 This may sound less dramatic than a lifetime guarantee, but it is more useful.
 Hair transplantation needs clear planning more than dramatic wording.